JContro/notes_AssociatePrincipals/AssociatePrincipals/CDP Content/Videos/Demos/Dot Product (numpy).md

 - No reading from a script - it really ruins the presentation.
 Can use bullet points at best
 - A jupyter notebook will be provided to reproduce in the video

+## Good points

+- Great video quality
+- Fantastic sound
+- Great speaker - confident and really engaging
+- Really love the bubble at the bottom of the screen
+- Fantastic outro

+## To be improved

+- Sometimes the wording is inaccurate, QA process from trainers will find these out
+- The pop ups on screen are incorrect mathematically - these need to be designed and QAd from the trainers